Australian Air League: Medals

+Volunteer Support

+As a not for profit organisation, the Australian Air League relies on the help of a network of volunteers to carry out the various tasks which need to be fulfilled in order for the organisation to exist.

+Associate Membership

+Associate membership provides a way for adults to join as non-uniformed, but financial, members of the League.
+Associate members are eligible to serve on the Squadron 'Branch Committee' from where they can directly assist the squadron by helping to keep track of the Squadrons finances and co-ordinating fund-raising activities.

+Associate members are also eligible to participate in most functions and activities that are open to uniformed members.

+League Membership

+Alternatively an adult may wish to join the League as an Officer.
+Such people are inducted into the League's Five stage Officer Development Program, where they are promoted to the rank of Warrant Officer and enrolled in the first two stages which take the new Officer through a series of courses covering the day-to-day operations of a squadron, the expectations they will face, and correct procedure for handling different situations.

+Upon completing the first two stages the new member is promoted to the rank of Second Officer and is attached to a unit, usually the squadron in their local area, to undertake further training.

 Child safety and controversies

 The Australian Air League was among a number of institutions publicly named by the Australian Government in July 2020 for not having signed up to the National Redress Scheme (NRS) for survivors of institutional child sexual abuse, a scheme established in response to the Royal Commission into Institutional Responses to Child Sexual Abuse.
 The following day the AAL stated that it had signed and submitted a letter of intent to join the NRS, describing participation as the preferred pathway for supporting victim-survivors.
 The organisation has subsequently published updated child-safety policies and reporting procedures and states its commitment to the Commonwealth Child Safe Standards.

 The Royal Commission did not publish a stand-alone case study on the AAL; however, its recommendations underpin the operation of the NRS and the development of child-safe standards across Australian youth organisations.